BDC Hamburger Icon

 14. Provide monthly subscriptions to remote teams.

-Monthly subscriptions like Netflix, Amazon Kindle and Audible – or subscription boxes like Dollar Shave Club, SprezzaBox, or FabFitFun – won’t cost much.
-Still, they’re a great addition to your list of perks and benefits.
+Monthly subscriptions to Netflix, Amazon Kindle and Audible — or subscription boxes such as Dollar Shave Club and FabFitFun — are affordable perks that can be a great addition to your benefits package.

 15. Prioritize mental health and relaxation for your remote team.

-You can’t expect 100 percent commitment, productivity and creativity from a stressed mind.
+A stressed mind cannot deliver 100 percent commitment, productivity and creativity.
 Investing in your employees’ mental health is crucial.
-Consider offering mental health days above and beyond regular sick leave.
+Consider offering mental health days in addition to regular sick leave.

 Why it’s important to give remote workers benefits and perks